net-daemon/docs/docs/v3/app_model/custom_logging.md

 If you plan to log to files then it is strongly recommended that you ensure this line is present _before_ you configure logging.
 This ensures that the log files are written relative the application's launch folder.

-### Step 3 - Update appSettings.json
+### Step 3 - Update appsettings.json

-You now need to modify the logging configuration in `appSettings.json` - the first step is to rename the existing `"Logging"` high-level object to `"Serilog"`.
+You now need to modify the logging configuration in `appsettings.json`.
+The first step is to rename the existing `"Logging"` high-level object to `"Serilog"`.
 Note that we decided to retain the `Serilog` name to keep the configuration consistent with the official documentation.

-Here is the original `appSettings.json`:
+Here is the original `appsettings.json`:

 ```json
 {
   "Logging": {